 Apparently his geese are better known to the community than himself.
 He's advised by a few of his neighbors to build a coop and maybe even a fence and to not leave them unsupervised so often.
 He replies that he'll try his best, sounding a little too earnest to be genuine.
-After that, he's even more silent and withdrawn, remembering names he's heard before and attaching them to the faces that glance at him warily.
+After that, he's even more silent and withdrawn.
+Still, he remembers names he's heard before and assigns them to the faces that glance at him warily.

 "Thank you," Rory-Vick calls out as Haymitch and Peeta depart.
-Haymitch thinks he hears Posy ask something, then Rory-Vick tell her, "Yes, that's him.
+Haymitch hears Posy ask something, then Rory-Vick tell her, "Yes, that's him.
 Now quit staring," as he's closing the door.

 Not sure what to think of that, he doesn't, choosing instead to take a drink from his flask.